stefanrenne/SwiftErrorHandler/README.md

 **Quick checklist summary before submitting a PR**

 - 🔎 Make sure tests are added or updated to accomodate your changes.
-We do not accept any addition that come without tests.
+We do not accept any addition that comes without tests.
 When possible, add tests to verify bug fixes and prevent future regressions.
 - 📖 Check that you provided a CHANGELOG entry documenting your changes (except for documentation improvements)
 - 👌 Verify that tests pass
 - 👍 Push it!